jarro/ircradio/README.md

 ## Planned Stability Enhancements

 * Switch to EventBus for background ui updates.
-* Move the chatlogs from using listview to viewholer
+* Move the chatlogs from using listview to viewholder

 ## TTS INFO